 Abu Bakr Ahmed Haleem was born in 1897 in Irki, Bihar.
 He was educated at Patna University and the University of Oxford and was later called to the Bar.
 He returned to India in 1921 and started his career from the Muslim University Aligarh as an educationist.
 In 1923, he was appointed Professor in the Department of History and Political Science at Aligarh University.
-Later, he became Chairman of the department, and from 1935 to 1944, he served as Pro-Vice Chancellor of Aligarh University.
-During this period, he presided over the Education Section of the All India Muslim Educational Conference Session held at Poona in 1940.
+Later he became Chairman of the department, and from 1935 to 1944 he served as Pro-Vice Chancellor of Aligarh University.
+During this period, he presided over the Education Section of the All India Muslim Educational Conference held at Poona in 1940.
 In 1942, he was appointed Chairman of the Inter-University Board of undivided India.
-He was presided over the Islamic History and Culture Section of the All India Muslim Educational Conference Session, held at Nagpur in 1944.
+He presided over the Islamic History and Culture Section of the All India Muslim Educational Conference, held at Nagpur in 1944.

 In 1944, he was appointed Secretary of the Indian Institute of International Affairs.
 During the partition of India in August 1947, he shifted the Institute to Karachi with all its moveable assets, including its library of rare books.
-It was established in 1948 as the Pakistan Institute of International Affairs (PIIA) in Karachi, a non-partisan learned which is the oldest research institution of its kind in Pakistan.
-Throughout his career, his professional ability and expertise and his eloquence as a speaker won him numerous opportunities to represent Pakistan.
+It was established in 1948 as The Pakistan Institute of International Affairs (PIIA) in Karachi, an independent, non-partisan and non-profit making body which is the oldest think tank in Pakistan.
+Throughout his career, his professional ability and legal acumen and his eloquence as a speaker won him numerous opportunities to represent Pakistan.
 In 1948, he was Adviser to the Hyderabad delegation to the Security Council.
 In 1955, he became Joint Secretary to the historic Asian-African Conference at Bandung.
 He was Adviser to the Constitution Commission in 1961 and Visiting Professor at Columbia University in 1963.
 He represented Pakistan several times at the United Nations General Assembly and the Security Council where he distinguished himself for his brilliant exposition of Pakistan’s case on Kashmir.

 Khwaja Sarwar Hasan was the pioneer of public diplomacy in Pakistan.
-Under his leadership, the Pakistan Institute of International Affairs provided a forum for discussion and dialogue on foreign policy contemporary issues and became a channel for the exchange of views and information between the public and the government.
+Under his leadership, The Pakistan Institute of International Affairs provided a forum for discussion and dialogue on foreign policy and issues in contemporary international politics and became a channel for the exchange of views and information between the public and the government.
 His advice was widely sought in academic and official circles and he has been described as the father of the study international relations in Pakistan.
 He travelled widely and represented Pakistan in conferences, conventions, professional seminars, and goodwill missions throughout the world.

 Pakistan Post issued a commemorative postage stamp in his name in the series, Men of Letters, on 18 November 2005.